simoneSantoni/NLP-orgs-markets/finalCourseProject/README.md

   combinations) that you think is adequate o pursue goals 1-3
 - collect a sample of messages exchange in the community you want to focus on
-  - at least 500 hundred messages are required for the analysis
+  - at least 500 messages are required for the analysis
   - both hand-curated and automated data gathering procedures are admitted
 - run a topic modeling to pursue goal #1